Affordable Medellin Travel: 4 Day Backpackers Guide

 The Free City Walking Tour is the ideal start to your Medellin experience as this 4 hour tour acquaints you with Medellin, the history of Colombia and allows you to gather any and all the resources that will be relevant for the duration of your stay.
 Also, this is one of the best ways to meet other travelers, especially if you are travelling solo.

 Post Free City Walking Tour: It’s time to eat, Colombia Style.
 Menu Del Dia or Bandeja Paisa.
 Menu Del Dia’s can be had all over the city for about 10,000 COP ($3).
 The Menu del Dia usually consists of: Meat, Rice, Fruit, Salad, Soup, and Juice.
 They will vary from place to place but something along these lines.
 Learn to love them as they are filling and will keep your wallet filled.

 Cable Cars.
 You’ve probably seen photos of the Medellin cable cars shuttling people over the city deep into the hills.
 It’s now your turn for a completely different perspective of the city.
 Take a trip up to Parque Arvi to see some of the Park, or just ride up & enjoy the scenery.

-One of the best places to catch a sunset in Medellin is at Envy Rooftop.
+Looking to catch a sunset?
+Envy Rooftop is one of the best places to catch a sunset in Medellin.
 This is a popular rooftop bar in Medellin amongst tourists and locals.

 Hop on the metro & take a stroll through the Botanical Gardens for an afternoon of gorgeous scenery & tranquil vibes.
 Next to the Botanical Gardens you can also find the very popular Parque Explora.
 I didn’t have the chance to go but countless people I met enjoyed their time there.